 5. Fans

-Fans are typically placed at the end of the heat spreader.
+Fans are typically placed in proximity to or integrated with the heat sink or heat spreader.
 The fans help dissipate heat further due to forced convection.

 6. Enclosure

 Some electronics don’t have space for heat spreader components.
 Therefore, large flat enclosures made from copper or aluminum are used to dissipate heat.
-Enclosures are typically used for electronics that operate in applications with excess vibration or in applications where electronics must be protected from the environment.
+Enclosures are typically used for electronics that operate in applications with high-vibration environments or in applications where electronics must be protected from the environment.

 What Are the Types of Heat Spreaders?